Gang: Schools

 Global data on the prevalence of these different forms of gang violence in and around schools is limited.
-However, available evidence suggests that gang violence is more common in schools where students are exposed to other forms of community violence and where they fear violence at school.
+Some evidence suggests that gang violence is more common in schools where students are exposed to other forms of community violence and where they fear violence at school.

 Children who grow up in neighbourhoods with high levels of crime has been identified as a risk factor for youth violence, including gang violence.
 According to studies, children who knew many adult criminals were more likely to engage in violent behaviour by the age of 18 years than those who did not.

 Gang violence is often associated with carrying weapons, including in school.
-A study of 10–19-year-olds in the UK found that 44% of those who reported belonging to a delinquent youth group had committed violence and 13% had carried a knife in the previous 12 months versus 17% and 4% respectively among those who were not in such a group.
+A study of 10-to-19-year-olds in the UK found that 44% of those who reported belonging to a delinquent youth group had committed violence and 13% had carried a knife in the previous 12 months versus 17% and 4% respectively among those who were not in such a group.

 According to a meta-analysis of 14 countries in North America, Europe, the Middle East, Central and South America, sub-Saharan Africa and the Pacific also showed that carrying a weapon at school is associated with bullying victimization.

 Comparison of Global School-based Student Health Survey (GSHS) data on school violence and bullying for countries that are particularly affected by gang violence suggests that the links may be limited.
 In El Salvador and Guatemala, for example, where gang violence is a serious problem, GSHS data show that the prevalence of bullying, physical fights and physical attacks reported by school students is relatively low, and is similar to prevalence in other countries in Central America where gang violence is less prevalent.